AwalaApp/network-website/index.md

 # Current status

-Relaynet is at an early stage of design by [Gustavo Narea](https://gustavo.engineer/) as part of his dissertation project at Oxford.
+Relaynet was designed by [Gustavo Narea](https://gustavo.engineer/) as part of his dissertation project at Oxford.
+A [proof of concept](https://github.com/relaynet/poc) is available, and more information about the protocol suite and the project will be made available throughout Q1 2019.